dcellucci/rubyhu/README.md

 ## Usage

-Well there is two things you can do.
-You can run it like a champ with the `rubyhu` command, or you can download the source and add some plugins.
+Now that you mention it, yes, there's two things you can do right now with *Rubyhu*.
+You can run it like a champ by typing the `rubyhu snap` command in your terminal, or you can download the source and add some plugins.
 Don't be shy.
-It's easier than it looks.
+It's easier than it looks, and any additional functionality would be awesome.

 There are two commands right now.

 1. `rubyhu snap` will use every installed plugin it has to collect information about the current state of your machine.
+Temperature, power, current windows, current tabs.
+You name it.
 2. `rubyhu note [subject] [body]` takes two strings and creates a file in the `notes` directory with the name `[subject].txt` (*NB:* if you already have a note with that name, there will be a dialog asking if you want to overwrite.
 See the wishlist for more details.)

+If you just want to capture basic information, you can stop here.
+If you are interested in making rubyhu better (and who isn't?), keep reading to find out…

 ###How to add plugins